-How to Watch Music and the Spoken Word with Closed Captioning
+How to Watch Music & the Spoken Word with Closed Captioning

 How Can Closed Captioning Help Me?

 While the technology of closed captioning started in the 1970s, it has become more widely available on most televisions over the years and is no longer a novelty.